Nebulanomi/02.Serverless_Movies_API/README.md

 # Guide to Building a Serverless Movies API with Azure

-- This guide outlines the process for building a Serverless Movies API using Azure services, including Azure Functions, Cosmos DB, and Azure Blob Storage.
+- This guide outlines the process for building a Serverless Movies API using Azure services, including `Azure Functions`, `Cosmos DB` and `Blob Storage`.
 - It also highlights how Python can complement this process, particularly for automating deployments and programmatically interacting with Azure services.

 ## 1. Azure SDK for Python